SmokinCaterpillar/blog/2018_04_09_steemit_improvement_proposal/proposal.md

 These top-lists have started a discussion if bid bots are in fact useful.
 The argument goes as follows: Bid bots democratize the hot and trending sections as they enable everyone (with the right amount of pocket money, of course) to get their shiny posts up there.
 Thereby they fight the circular upvote rings that regularly appeared at the top before the advent of the bid bots.

 This is a valuable argument and made me think about how I could improve @trufflepig's no-bid-bot-top-list without promoting the circular upvote patterns.
 Instead of improving @trufflepig directly, I had an idea about how to improve Steemit's voting algorithm in general.
-To my mind a small adjustment of the voting rules may tackle all three of the above listed problems to some extend.
+To my mind a small adjustment of the voting rules may tackle all three of the above listed problems to some extent.

 # The Proposal